 Well Freshman year I lived in AMR I, in a nice double just two doors away from JHU_Jacqueline.
 Sophomore year, however, I lived in a 'dingle' in McCoy hall!
 It's the coolest and I totally wrote a blog all about it because I loved it so much, here: http://blogs.hopkins-interactive.com/kevin/2012/12/the-dingle/

-For Junior year, I have a swanky off-campus apartment on 31st street, 2 blocks from campus!
+For Junior year, I got a swanky off-campus apartment on 31st street, 2 blocks from campus!
 Now, for Senior year, I have a beautiful triple about 2 blocks north of campus, on 39th street.